Class Talents

 Festermight: Festermight is a solid talent that provides a streamline of strength throughout an encounter.However, while Festermight is excellent in single target, its full potential lies in AOE scenarios.
 When combined with Bursting Sores, Infected Claws, and Vile Contagion you can quickly get to 20 stacks in AOE by popping a lot of Festering Wounds with each Scourge Strike.
 This all results in Unholy having incredible AOE burst damage, and this talent is one of the main reasons for that.

-Army of the Damned: This is a very important talent, as it reduces the cooldown on your Apocalypse to 45 seconds (which then makes it align with Dark Transformation), and it also reduces the cooldown of your Army of the Dead, based on how much Runic Power you spend via Death Coil and Epidemic.
+Army of the Damned: This is a very important talent, as it reduces the cooldown on your Apocalypse to 45 seconds (which makes it align with Dark Transformation), and it also reduces the cooldown of your Army of the Dead, based on how much Runic Power you spend via Death Coil and Epidemic.
 Army of the Dead is a very long cooldown (8 minutes), but this talent allows you to reduce that cooldown duration significantly.

 With Army of the Damned, your Army of the Dead cooldown duration should average around 3 minutes, depending on your uptime (if you are unable to generate/spend runic power due to lack of uptime, then you will be losing out on potential cooldown reduction for Army of the Dead).
 In single target, it is vital that you reduce the cooldown of Army of the Dead’s enough so it will align with Summon Gargoyle.
 With the cooldown alignment perks this talent brings for Apocalypse and the cooldown reduction on Army of the Dead, you will want to take this talent in almost all scenarios.